Chart Color Schemes

 Orange has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly influence an area's performance.
+Changes in local infrastructure significantly affect an area's performance.
 AreaSearch has identified 18 projects likely to impact the area.
-Key projects include Orange FutureCity CBD Redevelopment, Alchemy Orange, Redmond Place Precinct, and Ophir Car Park Redevelopment.
-The following list details those most relevant.
+Notable ones include Orange FutureCity CBD Redevelopment, Redmond Place Precinct, Alchemy Orange, and Ophir Car Park Redevelopment.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.